open-mmlab/mmaction2/tools/data/ava/preparing_ava.md

 ## Step 3.
 Cut Videos

-Cut each video from its 15th to 30th minute.
+Cut each video from its 15th to 30th minute and make them at 30 fps.

 ```shell
 bash cut_videos.sh